Sign Language & Deaf Studies

 See Databases for a complete list of library databases.
 The Browse by Subject section has more database recommendations for Sign Language & Deaf Studies, as well as recommendations for Linguistics, Brain & Cognitive Sciences, Psychology, Sociology, Anthropology and other disciplines.

-Search the Voyager Catalog to find books in the University of Rochester Libraries and online.
+Search Articles & Books or the UR Catalog to find books in the University of Rochester Libraries and online.
 Catalog searches also identify journals (not articles), CDs, DVDs, videos, conference proceedings and UR dissertations.
 Electronic resources are linked from catalog records.

 The following catalog subject terms are used for topics in Sign Language and Deaf Studies; click one to automatically search the Voyager Catalog.

 E-books can be searched as a group in large collections, including